mcpe500/kolosal-cli/README.md

    kolosal --help
    ```

-   **Note:** The new DMG installer automatically creates symlinks to `/usr/local/bin/kolosal` when you run the application from the Applications folder, making the command available system-wide without manual PATH configuration.
+   **Note:** The new DMG automatically creates symlinks to `/usr/local/bin/kolosal` when you drag the application to the Applications folder.
+The setup happens automatically via a LaunchAgent that runs when you log in, making the command available system-wide without any manual configuration.

    After installation, you can run the CLI from anywhere using just `kolosal`.

 ### macOS Package Features

+- **Automatic Installation**: Simply drag to Applications folder - command line tools are set up automatically
+- **LaunchAgent Integration**: Automatic setup via macOS LaunchAgent that runs on login
-- **System Integration**: Installs to `/usr/local/bin/kolosal` for system-wide access
+- **System Integration**: Creates symlinks to `/usr/local/bin/kolosal` for system-wide access
 - **Application Bundle**: Creates proper macOS application bundle structure
 - **Native Libraries**: Includes all required dylib files (libkolosal_server.dylib, inference engines)
 - **Configuration**: Installs default config to `/usr/local/etc/kolosal/config.yaml`